Scotland to face Ukraine in World Cup play-off semi-finals

 Scotland will face Ukraine at Hampden in the World Cup play-off semi-finals before potentially taking on either Wales or Austria in the final.

-Steve Clarke's side could then face an all-British showdown away to the Welsh should they both progress.
+Steve Clarke's side will could then face an all-British showdown in Wales after being drawn away in the final.

 Scotland were first out the bowls in Zurich, avoiding a possible clash with European champions Italy and Portugal, who were drawn in the same section.

-The Scots finished second in their qualifying group behind Denmark after suffering just one defeat.
+Having finished second in their qualifying group behind Denmark after suffering just one defeat, it meant the Scots were seeded for the first part of the draw, ensuring a home tie.

-It meant they were seeded for the first part of the draw, ensuring a home tie, but the second half of the draw was open and Scotland were given an away tie if they reach their final.
+But the second half of the draw was open and Scotland were given an away tie if they reach their final.

 First, though, they will have to defeat a Ukraine side who were unbeaten in their qualifying group as they finished runners-up behind France, having drawn twice with the world champions.